June 15,2022 | CPQ How to Ensure Your CPQ and Commerce Strategies Are Aligned

 Buyers, along with admin personas, have ever-expanding lists of non-negotiables for their CPQ and commerce setups.
 Failing to take those into account as you develop and expand all but solidifies your role on the roster of has-beens.

-For buyers, the trend of “consumerization,” – in which B2C preferences bleed over into B2B scenarios – yields high desires for custom configuration options, strong visual design and navigability for websites, few-touch purchase capacity and reduced sales rep interaction.
+For buyers, the trend of “consumerization,” – in which B2C preferences bleed over into B2B ecommerce scenarios – yields high desires for custom configuration options, strong visual design and navigability for websites, few-touch purchase capacity and reduced sales rep interaction.
 Luckily, a proper CPQ can help with almost all of these in some capacity.

 On the admin side, growing demands put remarkable strain on existing CPQ platforms, which may require weeks’ worth of labor to tweak and reskin in attempts to match market growth.
 Buyers are asking for system capacities that could never have been anticipated five, 10 or 20 years in the past, putting legacy systems in a sunset-favorable spot.